abonvicini/villa-brezo-components/README.md

 # Villa Brezo Components

-This is a project based in the design that i found in [Dribble](https://dribbble.com/shots/14988703-Villa-Brezo-Components/attachments/6709129?mode=media)
+This project is based in the design that i found in [Dribble](https://dribbble.com/shots/14988703-Villa-Brezo-Components/attachments/6709129?mode=media)

 ## Live View